 Official Government Website

-Retiree Medical & Prescription Drug
+Medical + Prescription Drug

-BCI logo The State offers three medical plan options so that retirees can select the plan that best meets their needs as well as access providers in their geographic area.
+The State offers three medical plan options so that retirees can select the plan that best meets their needs as well as access providers in their geographic area.
 Each medical plan provides comprehensive coverage, with different levels of out-of-pocket expenses and premium contribution rates.
 Prescription Drug Coverage is included with medical plan enrollment.
 Retiree plans do not include Vision or EAP benefits or dental coverage.
 Deductibles and benefits for all plans are provided on a fiscal year, from July 1 through June 30.

 Retiree Medical Plan Comparison & Plan Contract